Turkey travel: Which Thanksgiving foods can you take on a plane? - NewsBreak

 CLEVELAND ( WJW ) – Thanksgiving weekend travel is famous for clogging airports.
 And to keep things running smoothly at security checkpoints, the Transportation Security Administration (TSA) has announced which holiday foods travelers are allowed to take with them on the plane.

-Coming from afar won’t squelch peoples’ desire to bring their famous pumpkin pie or classic yams and marshmallows along for the ride to share with family and friends, so TSA has made it simple with some “food for thought.”Send gifts now!
-USPS expects over 850 million packages this season
+Coming from afar won’t squelch peoples’ desire to bring their famous pumpkin pie or classic yams and marshmallows along for the ride to share with family and friends, so TSA has made it simple with some “food for thought.”How to best keep your pets safe during Thanksgiving

 “If it’s a solid item, then it can go through a checkpoint,” TSA said in a press release.
 “However, if you can spill it, spread it, spray it, pump it or pour it, and it’s larger than 3.4 ounces, then it should go in a checked bag.”